hifilorau/data-science-course/3-quiz.md

 ## Part 2: Conceptual Questions

-1.What is the difference between a NumPy array and a list in Python?
+1. What is the difference between a NumPy array and a list in Python?
 Why is NumPy preferred in data science?

 1. Explain the difference between the loc and iloc methods in Pandas.